 Keep records of discussions, meetings and a diary of events.
 A diary of your child's difficulties is also useful.

 Make sure that any deadlines are met.
-For example, your child's school, local authority or education library board may ask you to take action within a certain period of time.
+For example, your child's school or authority may ask you to take action within a certain period of time.

 Tips for writing education related letters